1cbyc/1cbyc-web-scraper/README.md

 1. since i have pushed the project for general use. you can now visit it by [webscraper.nsisong.com](https://webscraper.nsisong.com) to get started. however, to do that, since i did not push the "data" folder in my local machine to github, i did this in the command:
 `mkdir -p data && python app.py` also, i wrote a deployment shell file you should check for `deploy.sh` in this repo.
-2. I am ::warning:: you guys to use SQLite DB browser to read the file, else, you're on your own.
+2. I am **warning** you guys to use SQLite DB browser to read the file, else, you're on your own.

 #### All in all, you now know you can open the scraped_data.db file using an SQLite browser to inspect the data and not use my shitty method.